 Simply put, there is no reward for showing working out!
 This is a big mindset shift for many students.
 You need to be quick at getting to the heart and understanding what exactly the question is asking you.
 The UCAT provides you with a whiteboard for workings out, alongside the computer that you’ll perform the test on.
 You want your whiteboard to end the test partly blank, with just the occasional hastily scribbled totals or notes.

 You may be asking yourself how do I get to the heart of a Quantitative Reasoning question quickly?
 When the question appears, I would advise you to read the wording of the question first before looking at any data.
 This gives you time to assess the difficulty of the question and the relevance of any data.
 Next, skim-read the words that are beneath the table or accompanying the graph to see if they might affect the calculation.
 Check how far apart the answer choices are.
 The further apart the answer choices, the more you might want to use simple mental arithmetic for calculations or eyeball your answer.
 After about ten seconds, you should have a rough idea of what method you will use to answer the question and what amount of time to invest to solve the problem.

 How do I use the UCAT calculator?

 So, that’s an introduction to the Quantitative Reasoning subtest.
 If you follow the timing approach given, you will be very well-placed to get an excellent UCAT score on exam day.
 But there is no substitute for actually understanding the techniques being tested.
 I would highly recommend attending theMSAG's UCAT Course.
 This will give you a great start on learning the tricks behind the Quantitative Reasoning questions!

-Philip himself scores consistently in the 3200-3400 range for the UCAT.
-He has a First-Class Degree in English Literature from Lancaster University and a Masters in PPE from York University, and has used those credentials to help over 1000 students in almost 20 different subjects,
+Philip himself scores consistently in the 3200-3400 range for the UCAT, the top 0.1% nationwide.
+He has a First-Class Degree in English Literature from Lancaster University and a Masters in PPE from York University, and has used those credentials to help over 1000 students in almost 20 different subjects.